 - Blind Faith Cafe is a certified green 100% vegetarian restaurant.

 - Edzo’s offers the option of sustainably raised beef and other products from local farms.

-- Found Kitchen and Social House uses ingredients are locally-sourced from family farms, composts and is allergy friendly.
+- Found Kitchen and Social House uses ingredients are locally-sourced from family farms, composts, and is allergy friendly.

+Buy local to reduce the miles your food has to travel and to support your local community.
+Buy organic to ensure your foods are pesticide free.
 There are two Whole Foods Markets in Evanston that sell local and organic food.
 There is also a Trader Joe’s, which refuses to sell foods with artificial colors, flavors, preservatives, and GMO ingredients.

-Prepare your own food at home so you can control where it comes from, how much you make, and to save money.
+Prepare your own food at home so you can control where it comes from, how much you make, and save money.
 Get together with friends to eat some good food and socialize.